racruz25/group_project/README.md

 Online sports betting has become a huge business as more states move to legalize sports betting, and more notably, launch an online betting component.
 Sports betting overall generated 3.16 billion dollars in the first 10 months of 2021, which is a 230% increase from 2020.
 Both sports betting and sports analytics deal heavily in prediction.
 Both fields may be interested in predicting outcomes of games, predicting player performance, or predicting rising star players.
 Machine learning is well suited for the task of prediction, as it can take in a large amount of historical data with many features (like sports data) and predict new output values.

 ## Data Source
 The data used for this project was found on [Kaggle](https://www.kaggle.com/c/mens-march-mania-2022/data).
-The data is in CSV format and includes the following information:
+The data is in multiple CSV files and includes the following information:
 - Team Names & ID
 - Locations
 - Conferences